Department of the Environment, Water, Heritage and the Arts, 2009

 A strong strategic framework underpins the department's programs to protect and conserve Australia's coasts and oceans.

-The department is developing marine bioregional plans under section 176 of the Environment Protection and Biodiversity Conservation Act 1999.
-Plans will include detailed proposals for the establishment of new networks of marine protected areas in Commonwealth waters, as part of the Commonwealth’s contribution to the National Representative System of Marine Protected Areas.
-The department has been allocated $37.5 million over four years (2006–2010) to develop these marine bioregional plans.
-Four marine regions are at various stages in the marine bioregional planning process – the South-west, North-west, North and East.
+The department is developing marine bioregional plans under section 176 of the EPBC Act.
+Plans will include detailed proposals for the establishment of new networks of marine protected areas in Commonwealth waters, as part of the Commonwealth's contribution to the National Representative System of Marine Protected Areas.
+The department has been allocated $37.5 million, over four years (2006-2010), to develop these marine bioregional plans, which are currently being drafted for the South-west, North-west, North and East Marine Regions.

-In the area of coastal zone management, the Framework for a National Cooperative Approach to Integrated Coastal Zone Management is a national agreement between Australian, state and territory governments that was established to help governments deal with coastal zone problems in an integrated way.
-A five-year implementation plan for the framework was agreed in May 2006 and has been followed through in 2006–07 and 2007–08.
+In the area of coastal zone management, the Framework for a National Cooperative Approach to Integrated Coastal Zone Management is a national agreement between the Australian, state and territory governments.
+It was established to help governments deal with coastal zone problems in an integrated way.
+A five-year implementation plan for the Framework was agreed in May 2006, and has been followed through in 2006-07, 2007-08 and 2008-09.

 In the area of marine pest management, the Australian Government is working with state and territory governments to establish a National System for the Prevention and Management of Marine Pest Incursions.
 The National System has three major components: preventing new populations of marine pests establishing in Australia; a coordinated emergency response to new incursions and translocations; and the ongoing control and management of existing populations of marine pests.
 The department contributes to all aspects of the national system, but takes a coordinating role in the ongoing control and management of existing populations.